 Vegetable production in India

 Indian researchers reported their research with Abellon Clean Energy in 2018.
 This involved installing a 3-MW solar array and growing vegetables underneath.
 To maintain the efficiency of the solar panels, they are regularly washed and cleaned of dust.
 The water used for washing was simultaneously used to irrigate the plants.
 With an agricultural production of 24 to 34 tons per hectare per year, 780,000 liters of water were thus reused.
-At the same time, 250 tons of CO2 were bound in the vegetables produced.reused and 250 tons of CO2 stored in vegetables produced as food.
+At the same time, 250 tons of CO2 were bound in the vegetables produced and reused, and 250 tons of CO2 was stored in vegetables produced as food.